Simon248/deploy_sphinx_doc/Readme.md

 * 2 containers/services in docker compose:
   * **web_server :** nginx that mount a dedicated conf volume and map ports.
   * **cron_builder :** Run periodically a cron task calling python script.
-  cron task and python script are copied in the image through dockerfile. python script daily do the following
+  python script is copied in the image through dockerfile.
+  cron task is defined in entrypoint.
+  python script do the following:
     * git clone or git pull the listed repo
     * for each repo:
       * empty the build folder